 If the Easter Rising was a defeat for Irish nationalism, then why is it celebrated as Ireland’s national day?
 Most countries prefer to highlight a triumph, such as the signing of an auspicious document or the successful storming of a palace or prison.
 Here, the answer is that although the insurrection was crushed, with hindsight it can be seen to be the key turning point in the eventual establishment of an Irish Republic.

 By 1918, with the attempt by Britain to introduce conscription and after two more years of war and declining living standards, the vast majority of people came to see the rebel leaders as having been right.
 Suddenly, the tide flowed away from the IPP, leaving both the Imperial administration and Ireland’s upper classes stranded.

-Popular boycotts, a mass working class movement, soviets, general strikes and a guerilla campaign undermined the ability of Britain to govern the country.
-By July 1921 British rulers understood that they had to retreat (although a few, such as General Macready, advocated a thorough reinvasion of Ireland with 100,000 troops).
+Popular boycotts, a mass working class movement, soviets, general strikes and a guerrilla campaign undermined the ability of Britain to govern the country.
+By July 1921, British rulers understood that they had to retreat (although a few, such as General Macready, advocated a thorough re-invasion of Ireland with 100,000 troops).
 And in 1922 a treaty was agreed that gave 26 counties of Ireland a limited form of independence.
 This treaty split the nationalist movement and a cruel civil war took place over it.
 The Irish elite rallied heavily to the treaty and their resources ensured that after a brief moment where matters hung in the balance, the pro-treaty side were victorious.